salo-lab/salo-lab.github.io/index.md

 # Our mission

-We investigate how lipid flux shapes cellular architecture, combining advanced cell biology with in-cell structural biology at nanoscale resolution...
+To unravel how lipid flux shapes cellular architecture.
+We do this via advanced cell and in-cell structural biology at nanoscale resolution.

 {% include section.html %}